 Vagrants regularly stray south of the normal wintering range as far as the Azores, Madeira, northern Mediterranean coasts and islands, South Korea, Honshu, central California, Tennessee, and Georgia.

-More exceptional vagrants have been recorded south to the Canary Islands, southwestern Türkiye, Israel, Azerbaijan, the Yaeyama Islands (southwesternmost Japan), Hawaii, Midway Island, San Diego, southeastern Arizona, South Padre Island, and the central Bahamas.
+More exceptional vagrants have been recorded south to the Canary Islands, southwestern Türkiye, Israel, Azerbaijan, the Yaeyama Islands (southwesternmost Japan), Midway Island, Hawaii, southern California, southeastern Arizona, southern Texas, and the central Bahamas.

 Identification

-Distinctive: a relatively large, plump, mostly white seedeater of cold, northern regions.
-In winter, often recognized by its “toasted marshmallow” coloration.
+A relatively large, plump seedeater of cold, northern regions that is mostly black and white in breeding plumage.
+In winter, it can often be recognized by its distinctive, but highly variable, “toasted marshmallow” coloration.

 Most readily confused with the closely related, possibly conspecific, highly localized McKay’s Bunting, which is distinguished by more extensively white upperparts, wings, and tail.
 (See detailed comparison below.)